 Our initial courses are in Agricultural, Business, Education, Theology.
 And in the school of divinity, we offer one graduate in Pastoral Theology with the prospect of offering more classes in Institutional Chaplaincy, Masters in Theology, Masters of Divinity, and Doctorate in Philosophy in the near future.

 How much does it cost?

-There are several ways to do this.
-One way, donate directly to through a PayPal and specify that the donation should be used specifically for a student in any of the courses if you choose.
-Another way would be to contact us and we can provide with you a list of profile of students who are in need for support and you can choose and direct the funds to them.
-Or you can simply contact us and we can make information available on some of the key areas where the university needs help.
+There are several ways you can help support the mission of ACU.
+Donations can be made directly through our website.
+These donations can be earmarked to be used for a student in any of the areas of study you choose.
+Alternatively, you can contact us and we can provide you with a list of students who are in need of support, and you can direct funds specifically to them.
+Or, you can simply reach out to us and we can provide more detailed information about some of the key areas where the university could use the most help.
 Support.

 Knowledge & Grace

 Support a Student to Experience a Higher Christian Worldview Education